Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection

 \subsection{Other Visualizations}

-\figref{fig:cutonce_details} shows a visualization of the intermediate computation process of CutOnce's boundary enhancement module.
-Obviously, the mechanism of this module is easy to understand and delivers immediate results.
+\Figref{fig:cutonce_details} shows a visualization of the intermediate computation process of \textit{CutOnce's boundary enhancement module}.
+Obviously, the mechanism of this module is easy to understand and shows immediate effectiveness.

-\figref{fig:more_objects_cutonce} demonstrates the strong capability of CutOnce in segmenting multiple objects, which previous methods were unable to detect in such quantity.
+\Figref{fig:more_objects_cutonce} demonstrates the strong capability of CutOnce in segmenting multiple objects, which previous methods were unable to detect in such quantity.

 \tabref{tab:results_mask} and \tabref{tab:results_box} present the zero-shot evaluation results on unsupervised instance segmentation and object detection tasks across various datasets, respectively.